scientific-python/scientific-python-archive/presentations/accepted/2024-bids/slides.md

 Notes:

 - In 2008, Fernando is appointed at the Brain Imaging Center, where he works closely with Jarrod.
-- Around 2010, Jarrod organizes SciPy India.
+- Around 2010, Jarrod co-organizes SciPy India.
 Stéfan meets him there, and they start working on the proceedings for the US SciPy conference.
 - Josh Bloom, Professor in Astronomy, teaches an annual Python bootcamp and the AY250 course, through which he helps to establish Python in astronomy.
 - Fast forward to 2015, I join the newly formed Berkeley Institute for Data Science.
-- The Data Science Major is launched, with a curriculum in Python.
+- Around the same time, the Data Science curriculum is launched, built around Python.

 ...